All Episodes

 And here's why.

-Yeah, uh, is off a little bit because at the fundamental level, he's not pro-life because a pr a true pro-lifer would instinctively not go after the would-be mother.
+Your explanation of why Trump answered the way he did is off a little bit because at the fundamental level, he's not pro-life because a true pro-lifer would instinctively not go after the would-be mother.

-It's an instinct, it's part of how you think.
+It's part of how you think.

-Wait, who does the pro-lifer go after?
+He having, for lack of a better word, wait, who does the pro-lifer go after?

-Why the doctor didn't do the abortion?
+The doctor didn't do the abortion.

-Um in that you know, it's the doctor or any individual that would help a woman perform an illegal abortion, they are the ones going into the woman's body to cause death.
+How come the woman gets because it's not unlike assisted suicide in that it's the doctor or any individual that would help a woman perform an illegal abortion?

-Oh so it's just and uh and again you know, I think it's an instinct that if you asked, you know somebody who you know truly embraces pro life, Yeah.
+So it's just, and again, I think it's an instinct that if you asked, you know, somebody who, you know, truly embraces pro-life relative to abortion, they would naturally fall to that.

-You go after who whomever is the abortion itself.
+You go after whomever is abortion itself.

-Now your assumption is that he's a phony pro-lifer, that he's really not pro-life, but he has to be in his mind, because he's running for the Republican nomination, and it's one of these identifiers.
+Now, your assumption is that he's a phony pro-lifer, that he's really not pro-life, but he has to be in his mind because he's running for the Republican nomination, and it's one of these identifiers.

 I mean, if you're a Republican, you better be pro-life or you don't have a prayer.